 Most people have a basic understanding of the big-name coverages like liability, comprehensive, and collision.
-But there are several lesser known types of car insurance that can prove just as vital to a well-rounded car insurance policy.
+But there are several lesser known types of car insurance that can prove just as vital to a well-rounded auto policy.
 We'll explain.

 right to recover damages (tort) coverage (new jersey and pennsylvania only)

 The word "tort" refers to your legal right to recover damages.
-In this case, it refers to your right to recover damages from an at-fault driver for injuries sustained in a car accident through the courts.
+In this case, it refers to your right to recover damages, through the courts, from an at-fault driver for injuries sustained in a car accident.

 - Limited right to recover damages (limited tort): With limited tort options, those injured in a covered accident can receive compensation for medical and other accident-related expenses like lost wages.